 Hospital vinyl flooringVinyl flooring is found in hospitals worldwide.
 This is due to a unique combination of properties that make vinyl an ideal material for healthcare facilities.

 The smooth, tough surface of the upper wear layer of hospital vinyl flooring prevents dust and dirt from building up and stops microbes from breeding, thereby playing a crucial role in preventing infections.
 Vinyl flooring is easy to keep clean with environmentally friendly detergents.

 The robust, hygienic surface of vinyl flooring reduces the need for cleaning and the use of polish.
 Lasting for up to 20 years of intensive use, PVC flooring is thus a natural choice in hospitals and clinics where durability and low maintenance are vital.

 PVC flooring for hospitals are safe, shock-absorbent, and comfortable to walk on.

 Low installation cost, high durability and ease of cleaning make vinyl flooring a very cost-effective choice, which is crucial in a time with rising pressure on healthcare budgets.

 It is possible to integrate signage, zone boundaries and even art into vinyl flooring.
 This makes the hospital more welcoming and accessible for patients, visitors and staff.

-- PVC coated mattress covers – hygienic and easy to clean
+PVC coated mattress covers are hygienic and easy to clean.